 This month’s Recipe Redux theme was to spring clean our kitchens by using at least 3 ingredients that we already had on hand to create our recipes.
 It was a chance to search the back of our cupboards and refrigerators for ingredients long forgotten or perhaps stocked in surplus.

-Fortunately, I’m currently (as of last week!) on a serious bean kick, adding them to everything from salads, to tacos, to these veggie meatballs!
+Fortunately, I’m currently (as of last week!) on a serious bean kick, adding them to everything from salads, to burritos, to these veggie meatballs!
 I think part of the reason I haven’t cooked bean dishes more often is because my kids don’t like them.
 But obviously, I know this is the opposite of what you are supposed to do!
 How are they ever going to learn to like them if they don’t have a chance to see them and taste them in different ways?

 Cannellini Bean Veggie Meatballs